LiorSinai/liorsinai.github.io/_posts/2024-08-03-micrograd-2-expr.md

 end
 {% endhighlight %}

-In [part 1](http://localhost:4000/machine-learning/2024/07/27/micrograd-1-chainrules#chainrules-definition) the most generic method of `rrule` was defined for an `Any` first argument, so if the compiler dispatches to this method it means no specific `rrule` was found.
+In [part 1](http://localhost:4000/machine-learning/2024/07/27/micrograd-1-chainrules#chainrules-definition) the most generic method of `rrule` was defined for an `Any` first argument, so if the compiler dispatches to this method it means no specific `rrule` was found.[^has_chain_rule]
-Note that Zygote.jl has more [complex rules](https://github.com/FluxML/Zygote.jl/blob/master/src/compiler/chainrules.jl) which also consider other fallbacks, key word arguments and a possible opt out through a `no_rrule`.

 {% highlight julia %}
 function has_chain_rrule(T, world)